Ohio State University Logo

 The Ohio State University’s text mark is in a legible, thin Sentinel typeface – with serifs and classic glyphs.
 It also resembles the Capita, which has more rounded corners than the original.
 The sports team logo is written in a font that closely matches Geronimo’s Ohio Collegiate.

-Ohio State University color codes
+What font does Ohio State University use?

 Can I use the Ohio State logo?